SwissOpenEM/openem-docs/docs/openem-architecture-planning/ArchitectureDiscussion.md

 ## Direct Data Upload (Variation 2) - Direct user upload to local cache
-![Direct data upload Architecture](images/DirectDataUploadVar2.drawio.png) This variation is the alternative, and possibly the other default choice for unis without their own LTS solution.
+![Direct data upload Architecture](images/DirectDataUploadVar2.drawio.png) This variation removes the usage of the microscope’s storage server and expects the user to posses the data on their own workstation.

 Ingestion steps:
 1. The user selects the dataset(s) they want to ingest